Explore Home Loans

 While these figures will be estimations and not a perfect representation of what your home loan repayments will look like, they could give you a good idea of the space you’ll need in your budget to sustain a home loan.

-It’s important to keep in mind that this figure is an estimate only, as the size of the repayments on a variable rate home loan will fluctuate over its life (based on interest rate changes), making it near-impossible to know with certainty how much it could cost you overall.
+Also keep in mind the size of the repayments on a home loan with a variable interest rate will fluctuate over its life (based on interest rate changes), making it near-impossible to know with certainty how much it could cost you overall.

 Why you should calculate your mortgage repayments

-Whether you’re a first home buyer, refinancing or looking for an investment property, knowledge is power, and knowing what you can afford before you get the ball rolling will likely help you make smarter and better-informed financial decisions.
+Whether you’re a first home buyer, refinancing or looking for an investment property, knowledge is power, and having an idea of what you can afford before you get the ball rolling may help you make smarter and better-informed financial decisions.

 Tips for calculating your mortgage repayments